pwafire/pwafireapp/docs/README.md

  3. **Generate** your progressive [web app icons here](https://app-manifest.firebaseapp.com/).
 Unzip the icons and copy them to the **icons** folder of the [PWA Fire App](https://pwafire.org/developer/app).
 Open **manifest.json** and configure your web app name, short name and theme color **(must be the same as specified in the *index.html*).**

  4. For the **others** folder; You could rename it to say **team** and add images to it but make sure to update that in the **service-worker.js** as shown below; Just an example of extra folders you may want to add to your project or your project has.

-**NOTE** All the code is commented BTW; Read through to understand each line.
-It is good to do so!

 ```javascript